de-data-lab/dhin-sdoh-app/README.md

 <ul>
 <li>GEOID - Census Tract Code</li>
 <li>All - Proportion of insured population that filed a claim related to one of the DHIN major disease categories within the census tract</li>
-<li>acqhypo - Proportion of all claims relating to acquired hypothyroidism </li>
+<li>acqhypo - Proportion of all claims related to acquired hypothyroidism </li>
 <li>alzdisease - Proportion of all claims related to alzhiemer disease </li>
 <li>alzdisorders - Proportion of all claims related to alzhiemer related disorders, or senile dementia </li>
 <li>ami - Proportion of all claims related to acute myocardial infarction </li>